videosdk-live/videosdk-docs/docs/realtime-communication/rest-api-reference/remove-recording.md

 # Delete Recordings

-You have to call simple API to delete recordings.
+Use the following Rest API to delete recordings.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';